santosharron/api-monitoring-system/README.md

 ## License

-MIT License - See LICENSE file for details
+Apache-2.0 License - See LICENSE file for details